tianjialiu/SMOKE-Policy-Tool/README.md

 # SMOKE-Policy-Tool
-SMOKE Policy Tool in Google Earth Engine (Last updated: August 15, 2018).
+SMOKE Policy Tool in Google Earth Engine (Last updated: August 16, 2018).

+- *Note*: The SMOKE Policy Tool can be accessed from 1) Earth Engine Apps and 2) a read-only public repository in the Google Earth Engine (GEE) code editor.
+Earth Engine Apps is currently an experimental product and does not support special characters and EE 'require' functions.
+Accessing the UI from the 'users/smokepolicytool/public' repository in the GEE code editor is more stable and interactive but requires a (free) GEE account.

 ## Public Apps
+(*Earth Engine Apps, no Google Earth Engine account required*)
 1. [**Smoke Policy Tool UI**](https://smokepolicytool.users.earthengine.app/view/smoke-policy-tool): main tool for modeling and projecting the impact of Indonesian fires on public health in Equatorial Asia for 2005-2029 based on land cover/ land use (LULC) classification, Global Fire Emissions Database, version 4s (GFEDv4s) fire emissions, and meteorology
 2. [**Indonesia LULC Maps UI**](https://smokepolicytool.users.earthengine.app/view/indonesia-lulc-maps): ancillary tool for visualizing land use/ land cover (LULC) classification and locations of concessions and conservation areas